 Hillary J. Doerries

-A mental health advocate, Ms. Doerries travels the country promoting the healing connections between music ministry and mental health.
-She recently presented a lecture entitled All My Hope on God is Founded: Mental Health and Hymns that Heal for The Hymn Society in the United States and Canada's annual conference.
-She reprised this lecture for the St. Joseph Valley chapter of the American Guild of Organists.
-In addition, each fall, Ms. Doerries collaborates with the Samaritan Counseling Center of South Bend to create a hymn festival of healing and hope during the first full week of October, which is also National Mental Illness Awareness Week.
-This festival features the musical ensembles of Christ the King Lutheran Church, along with several other performing forces within the local community and offers the participants to engage in the sacred act of singing together with the hope of healing, recovery, and wellness.
+Ms. Doerries believes that when people share their authentic stories of suffering and loss, they are liberated and empowered to take steps towards understanding, self-awareness, and healing.
+She blogs and speaks publicly about her personal experiences with mental illness and her own continuing journey toward wellness.
+Ms. Doerries travels the country to promote the healing connections between music, liturgy, and community mental health ministry.
+She presented a lecture entitled All My Hope on God is Founded: Mental Health and Hymns that Heal for an annual conference of The Hymn Society in the United States and Canada.
+She later reprised this lecture for the St. Joseph Valley chapter of the American Guild of Organists.
+In addition, each fall, Ms. Doerries collaborates with SEASONS Counseling of Michiana to create a community hymn festival in honor of National Mental Health Awareness Week.
+This festival features the musical ensembles of Christ the King Lutheran Church, along with several other performing forces within the community.
+It is an evening that offers participants opportunities to engage in praying and singing our laments together as neighbors and friends with the hope of healing, recovery, and wellness.

-Ms. Doerries is a proud member of the American Guild of Organists, the Association of Anglican Church Musicians, the Association of Lutheran Church Musicians, and The Hymn Society in the United States and Canada.
-In her free time, Hillary enjoys journaling, gardening, doting on her two beautiful nieces, and spending time with her husband, Mark, and their mischievous Goldendoodle, Lily.
+Ms. Doerries is a member of the Association of Lutheran Church Musicians (ALCM), the American Guild of Organists (AGO), the Association of Anglican Musicians (AAM), and The Hymn Society in the United States and Canada.
+In her free time, Ms. Doerries enjoys journaling, gardening, painting, visiting Lake Michigan, doting on her nieces and nephew, and spending time with her husband, Mark, and their pupper, Lily.